Freight Shipping from Pittsburgh to New York City

 How much does it cost to ship freight from Pittsburgh to New York City?

-Full truckload (FTL) rates from Pittsburgh, PA to New York City, NY currently range from $879-$1,084 for a standard dry van load over the 409-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to New York City, NY currently range $879-$1,084 (roughly $2.16-$2.67 per mile over 409 miles).
 LTL shipments typically cost $425-$748 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to New York City?

-Standard FTL transit from Pittsburgh to New York City is approximately 7 hrs by truck over 409 miles.
+Standard FTL transit from Pittsburgh to New York City is approximately 7 hrs by truck over 409 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Pittsburgh to New York City freight?